-Irene Barkman is a licensed Certified Public Accountant with over thirty years of experience in public accounting.
+Irene Barkman is a licensed Certified Public Accountant with over 30 years of experience in public accounting.
 The blend of practical experience with her academic pursuits presents a unique learning opportunity for the students of Sterling College.

 Assistant Professor of History; Dept Chair of History & Government

 Mark Clark serves as Director of Choral Activities and Assistant Professor of Music at Sterling College in Sterling, Kansas.
-His responsibilities include directing and teaching the choral ensembles, choral classes and Music Theory.
-Mark holds degrees in Music Education from Wichita State University and Friends University.
-His primary teachers include Dr. Bud Boughton, Dr. George Gibson, and Dr. Cecil Riney.
+His responsibilities include directing the choral ensembles and teaching choral classes and music theory.
+Mark holds degrees in music education from Wichita State University and Friends University.
+His primary teachers include Dr. Bud Boughton, Dr. George Gibson and Dr. Cecil Riney.